sallySalem/MemoryLeakCatalog/docs/Listener.md

         locationManager.removeUpdates(locationListener)
     }
 ```
-By adding this method to your `ListenerActivity`, the `LocationManager` will release its reference to the `locationListener`, allowing both the listener and the `Activity` to be garbage collected properly.
+By adding this method to the `ListenerActivity`, the `LocationManager` will release its reference to the `locationListener`, allowing both the listener and the `Activity` to be garbage collected properly.